 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your HCP or Pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

 This medication may be covered under your prescription drug plan.
-Patient assistance may be available to qualifying individuals without prescription drug coverage.
-A co-pay assistance program, which reduces the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, is also available.
-Your care team can help you find these resources.
+Depending on your diagnosis and fund availability, co-pay assistance from private foundations may be available.
+Patient assistance may be available to qualifying individuals, depending on your prescription drug coverage.
+Co-pay cards, which reduce the patent co-pay responsibility for eligible commercially (non-government sponsored) insured patients may also be available.
+Your care team can help you find these resources, if they are available.

 Possible Side Effects of Aftatinib

 There are a number of things you can do to manage the side effects of afatinib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: